MicrosoftDocs/quantum-docs-pr/articles/install-guide/python.md

 - Jupyter, and
 - The IQ# kernel for Jupyter.

-To install the .NET Core SDK, please follow the [Hello World tutorial](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/intro) provided with .NET Core.
+To install the .NET Core SDK, please follow the instructions from the [.NET downloads page](https://www.microsoft.com/net/download).

 To install Python and Jupyter, we recommend using the Anaconda distribution of Python.
 Please see https://www.anaconda.com/distribution/ for more details.
 On other distributions of Python, the Jupyter platform can be installed using `pip install jupyter`.

-Finally, the IQ# kernel for Jupyter can be installed using the `dotnet` command line tool:
+Finally, the IQ# kernel for Jupyter must be installed using the `dotnet` command line tool:

 ```
 dotnet tool install -g Microsoft.Quantum.IQSharp